-Damp-proof course - AS/NZS 2904 or AS 3660.1 - F1.9(b)

-AS/NZS 2904 and AS 3660.1 are referenced as alternative options for damp-proof course materials and installation details.

-Exemptions - F1.9(c)

-F1.9(c) contains exemptions to F1.9(a) because the safety level of buildings will not be significantly diminished by moisture from the ground.
+Damp-proof course - AS/NZS 2904 or AS 3660.1 - F1.9(b) AS/NZS 2904 and AS 3660.1 are referenced as alternative options for damp-proof course materials and installation details.
+Exemptions - F1.9(c) F1.9(c) contains exemptions to F1.9(a) because the safety level of buildings will not be significantly diminished by moisture from the ground.
 F1.9(c)(i) regarding Class 7 and Class 8 buildings refers only to such buildings which, in a particular case, do not exhibit any need for compliance with F1.9.
 Such buildings must be considered on a case-by-case basis.
-However, it is the responsibility of a builder to satisfy the appropriate authority that the exemption should apply.

-F1.10 Damp-proofing of floors on the ground

-To prevent moisture from the ground penetrating a building where it could cause:
+However, it is the responsibility of a building proponent to satisfy the appropriate authority that the exemption should apply.
+F1.10 Damp-proofing of floors on the ground Intent To prevent moisture from the ground penetrating a building where it could cause: - (a) unhealthy and dangerous conditions or loss of amenity for occupants; or - (b) dampness and deterioration of building elements.